Skip To Main Content

 12 Hours of Driving Observation

 Students will drive 12 times either after school or on weekends.
+Students can only miss one drive.
+A student will be dropped if he/she misses two (2) scheduled drives.

 Driving time is scheduled by the instructor.